------------------------------------------------------------------------------------

 Title: Αφηρημένες ανισότητες Lojasiewicz-Simon και εφαρμογές.

-Οι ανισότητες Lojasiewicz-Simon βρίσκουν πλήθος εφαρμογών όπως στις αποδείξεις μοναδικότητας εφαπτόμενων κώνων, αποδείξεις μοναδικότητας μοντέλων ιδιομορφίας στις γεωμετρικές ροές και αποδείξεις διακριτού φάσματος κρίσιμων τιμών συναρτησοειδών ενέργειας. Στην ομιλία θα παρουσιάσουμε μια αφηρημένη εκδοχή ανισότητας Lojasiewicz-Simon σε χώρους Banach, θα περιγράψουμε τις ιδέες πίσω απο την απόδειξη και χρόνου επιτρέποντος, θα μιλήσουμε για εφαρμογές σε ανισότητες Lojasiewicz-Simon με βέλτιστες νόρμες Sobolev για το συναρτησοειδές Dirichlet και για συναρτησοειδή ενέργειας τύπου Yang-Mills.
+Abstract: Οι ανισότητες Lojasiewicz-Simon βρίσκουν πλήθος εφαρμογών όπως στις αποδείξεις μοναδικότητας εφαπτόμενων κώνων, αποδείξεις μοναδικότητας μοντέλων ιδιομορφίας στις γεωμετρικές ροές και αποδείξεις διακριτού φάσματος κρίσιμων τιμών συναρτησοειδών ενέργειας. Στην ομιλία θα παρουσιάσουμε μια αφηρημένη εκδοχή ανισότητας Lojasiewicz-Simon σε χώρους Banach, θα περιγράψουμε τις ιδέες πίσω απο την απόδειξη και χρόνου επιτρέποντος, θα μιλήσουμε για εφαρμογές σε ανισότητες Lojasiewicz-Simon με βέλτιστες νόρμες Sobolev για το συναρτησοειδές Dirichlet και για συναρτησοειδή ενέργειας τύπου Yang-Mills.

 Slides: [PDF]